Essential Self-Adjointness of Anti-Commutative Operators

 \begin{quote} \textbf{Abstract}.
 In this article, the self-adjoint extensions of symmetric operators satisfying anti-commutation relations are considered.
-Then it is proven that an anti-commutative type of the Glimm-Jaffe-Nelson commutator theorem follows.
+It is proven that an anti-commutative type of the Glimm-Jaffe-Nelson commutator theorem follows.
 Its application to an abstract Dirac operator is also considered. \footnote[0]{ Mathematics Subject Classification 2010 : Primary 81Q10, Secondary 47A05. $\; $ }\\ \end{quote}